 From the mainland to Japan and from the court to the commoner

-We’ll begin our shakuhachi history with the first shakuhachi like instruments that were brought to Japan from mainland Asia around the 7th century.
-They were primarily used for court music which was played for nobility, however, these ancestral shakuhachi eventually found a home with commoners.
-In the mid 16th century the first mention of shakuhachi playing mendicant monks was made in a poem called “komoso”.
-The komoso monks wore straw hats and mats on their backs thus their name translates as “straw mat monks” (薦僧).
+We’ll begin our story with the first shakuhachi-like instruments that were brought to Japan from mainland Asia during the Nara period ( 710-794 AC).
+These instruments were a part of the Gagaku “court music” ensemble which was reserved for nobility.
+The instrument its place in the ensemble and later resurfaced in the hands of commoners, particularly blind beggars and various performers.
+In the mid 17th century we see the first mention of shakuhachi playing mendicant monks called komoso.
+The komoso wore straw hats as well as straw mats on their backs thus their name translates as “straw mat monks” (薦僧).
 It was the practice of the komoso to play shakuhachi for alms.

 Komoso to komuso – From the commoner back to the nobleman

-On our next stop in shakuhachi history, we are fast forwarding to the time of flute playing beggars and an increasing number of rōnin who have begun joining their ranks.
 Due to a number of changes during the Edo period many samūrai found themselves rōnin or “masterless”.
-The life of the mendicant komoso ascetics appealed to a great number of these rōnin.
-Eventually, the ex-samūrai-class rōnin changed their titles from “komoso” to “komuso” which translates as “monks of no-thing-ness” (虚無僧).
-This change in title was made in order to set themselves apart from the komoso.
+The life of the mendicant komoso ascetics appealed to a great number of these rōnin so they naturally began joining their ranks.
+However, eventually the samūrai-class rōnin changed their titles from “komoso” to “komuso” which translates as “monks of no-thing-ness” (虚無僧).
+This change in title was most likely made in order to set themselves apart from the komoso presumably because they were commoners.

-Eventually an official Rinzai Zen Buddhist sect was formed by and for the rōnin samūrai komuso called The Fuke Shu (“Shu” meaning sect or school) which was named after the Chinese monk Fuke Zenji.
+Eventually an official Rinzai Zen Buddhist sect was formed by and for the komuso called The Fuke-shu which was named after the Chinese monk Fuke Zenji.
 Fabricated connections to Zen lineages and falsified documents were enough to satisfy the Tokugawa Shogunate to grant the komuso official status which came with various rare privileges such as being able to travel across borders freely.
 The Tokugawa Shogunate used the komuso to manage the growing number of wandering rōnin samūrai.

 In order to become a komuso of the Fuke Shu or to legally play the shakuhachi for alms you had to be a of samūrai birth with the proper identification papers, pass initiation, take oaths, and pay an entrance fee (often paid for by trading in swords).
 The komuso developed a number of refined musical styles of playing shakuhachi and they anonymously composed many “honkyoku” which are considered “spiritual” or “meditative” pieces of music.